A topic from the subject of Quantification in Chemistry.

 • Titration: Titration is a technique used to determine the concentration of a solution by adding a known volume of a standard solution to it until the reaction is complete.

-• Gravimetric analysis: Gravimetric analysis is a technique used to determine the concentration of a solution by weighing the precipitate formed when a known volume of the solution is reacted with a known volume of a reagent.
+• Gravimetric analysis: Gravimetric analysis is a technique used to determine the concentration of a substance by weighing the precipitate formed after a reaction with a known reagent.

 • Spectrophotometry: Spectrophotometry is a technique used to determine the concentration of a solution by measuring the amount of light absorbed by the solution at a specific wavelength.